 Let’s jump into the confidence mantras below.

-Mantras for confidence
+15 Mantras for Self Confidence

 1. I’m comfortable being myself around other people.